beformless/Azure_Automation_Lab/README.md

 Import-AzAutomationDscConfiguration -SourcePath './AzureADDCBuild.ps1' -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount' -Published

 ## Compile a configuration into a node - PowerShell
-Start-AzAutomationDscCompilationJob -ConfigurationName 'AzureADDCBuild.localhost' -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount'
+Start-AzAutomationDscCompilationJob -ConfigurationName 'AzureADDCBuild' -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount'

 ## Get the ID of the DSC node and place it into a variable - PowerShell
 $node = Get-AzAutomationDscNode -ResourceGroupName 'automation-account-rg' -AutomationAccountName 'azautomationaccount' -Name 'mydscdc'